farizanjum/Fariz-Anjum-Portfolio/README.md

 ### 2. Deployment

-This site is optimized for static hosting platforms with serverless functions:
+This site is optimized for static hosting platforms with serverless functions

-#### Vercel (Recommended)
-1. Import from GitHub
-2. Add Cloudinary environment variables in project settings
-3. Auto-deploys on push
-4. Add custom domain `fariz.tech`
-5. Serverless functions auto-detect and deploy

-#### Netlify
-1. Connect GitHub repo
-2. Add Cloudinary environment variables in build settings
-3. Auto-deploys on push
-4. Add custom domain `fariz.tech`
-5. Functions will be available at `/.netlify/functions/`

 ## Key Features